learn-co-curriculum/javascript-intro-to-functions/README.md

 num.toFixed(2);
 ```

-Let's incorporate the `.toFixed()` function to the second line of our new JavaScript function:
+Let's incorporate the `.toFixed()` function on the second line of our new JavaScript function:

 ```javascript
 function convertToMeters(feet) {